-The average staff attendance for the school year, based on unplanned absences of sick and emergency leave for periods of up to 5 days, was 90.41%.
+The average staff attendance for the school year, based on unplanned absences of sick and emergency leave for periods of up to 5 days, was 91.14%.

-Percentage of teaching staff retained from the previous school year was 91.24%.
+The percentage of teaching staff retained from the previous school year was 93.62%.